 - Do not land in the old dome field, this is now a horse farm.

 - From launch you may not be able to see weather systems to the north (over the back), or to the south (across the valley).
 These systems can push or pull large amounts of air, changing the wind direction in the valley suddenly.
 If there are such weather systems in the vicinity is is best not to launch.
 Check weather radar to make sure you are aware of systems that you cannot see.

 Spring Time Conditions

 Spring presents specific challenges for West Rutland.
 Most of the LZs are low lying and are flooded for most of the spring.
 Check the conditions of the LZs before you fly!
-Both the Primary LZ (LZ 1), and Herbert’s (LZ 3) are in the flood plain.
+Both the Primary LZ (LZ 1), and Herbert’s (LZ 3) are in a floodplain.
 All of the LZs are active hay fields.
-They are not mowed until they are dry enough to for equipment to get in safely.
+They are not mowed until they are dry enough for equipment to get in safely.
 Grass may be too high to land safely, it may also obscure water and mud.
 All LZs are treated with manure at least once per year.
 Jakes Old House (LZ 2) is higher up and does not flood, but it can be very soft.

 The road to launch can be hard to navigate in spring.
 Please check current conditions before going.
 Hike and Fly is always an option and is strongly encouraged, especially in the spring when the road is likely to be very wet and soft.

 Elevation: 1839′ (561 meters)